Bogotá: Media

-Bogotá is home to several television stations like Canal Capital and Citytv which are local stations, Canal 13 is a regional station, and is home to the national channels Caracol TV, RCN TV, Canal Uno, Canal Institucional, and Señal Colombia.
+Bogotá is home to several television stations: the local channels Canal Capital and Citytv, the regional Canal 13, and the national channels Caracol TV, RCN TV, Canal Uno, Canal Institucional, and Señal Colombia.
 It has multiple satellite television services like Telefónica, Claro and DirecTV and several satellite dishes which offer hundreds of international channels, plus several exclusive channels for Bogotá.
+The Colombian capital is also the headquarters of the Spanish language version of France's international news channel France 24.

 In Bogotá, all the major radio networks in the country are available, in both AM and FM; 70% of the FM stations offer RDS service.

 There are several newspapers, including El Tiempo, El Espectador and El Nuevo Siglo, plus economical dailies La República and Portafolio, tabloids El Espacio, Q'Hubo, and Extra.
 Bogotá also offers three free newspapers, two Spanish, ADN and Publimetro, and one English, The Bogotá Post.